matiasandina/FEDWatcher/README.md

 # FEDWatcher

-FEDWatcher is sofware to connect to up to 4 [FED3 feeder devices](https://github.com/KravitzLabDevices/FED3/) to one Raspberry Pi 4.
-This code is written in Python and uses standard Raspberry Pi software and Python packages.
-This repository also contains the software serial library used on the FED3 devices.
+FEDWatcher is sofware to connect up to 4 [FED3 feeder devices](https://github.com/KravitzLabDevices/FED3/) to one Raspberry Pi 4.
-This repository also contains files to print the PCB we are using as a Raspberry Pi HAT for easier interface with the Raspberry Pi 4 pinout.

-The Raspberry Pi communicates with the FED3 devices using software serial from the BNC/headphone jack port of the Adafruit feather into one of the four activated UART channels on the Pi.
+The Raspberry Pi communicates with the FED3 devices using software serial from the BNC/headphone jack port of the Adafruit feather into the activated UART channels on the Pi.

+This repository contains:

+* Python code that uses standard Raspberry Pi software and Python packages.
+* The modified software serial library used on the FED3 devices.
+See [softwareSerial](https://github.com/matiasandina/FEDWatcher/tree/main/softwareSerial).
+* Files to print the PCB we are using as a Raspberry Pi HAT for easier interface with the Raspberry Pi 4 pinout.
-FEDWatcher GUI provides a way for the user to create projects and trigger FEDWatcher.
+* Python code for FEDWatcher GUI, which provides a way for the user to create projects and trigger FEDWatcher easily (see pic below).

 ![](https://github.com/matiasandina/FEDWatcher/blob/main/docs/img/gui.png?raw=true)